jmsarabia/fentanyl_eda/foundations/README.txt

 Process:

+Add a file to this directory named "googlemaps_key.txt" and add in your own Google Maps API key -  this is used to turn address into county/FIPS and zip (if not in address)

 Download the XML files and unzip them to your local machine

 Change the path variables in Python (already in notebook) to wherever you store all the XML files: